-As part of its discovery activities, CDSS carries out regularly scheduled county visits, during which the QA staff perform case file reviews and observe county QA staff conducting home visits.
-The CDSS QA monitoring staff conduct a minimum of one annual monitoring visit to each of the State's 58 counties.
+As part of its own discovery activities, CDSS carries out regularly scheduled county monitoring reviews, during which staff performs case file reviews and observe county QA staff conducting home visits.
+CDSS staff conduct a minimum of one biennial monitoring review to each of the State's 58 counties when CDSS staff has determined that the county is in compliance.
+When a county is out of compliance, CDSS staff will conduct in-person monitoring reviews annually until the county has reestablished full compliance.
+During an in-person monitoring review, CDSS staff observe county QA staff conducting home visits.